 The Para-Athletics Classification System

 In sport, classification exists so that athletes compete in fair and equal competition.
-Most sports have simple classification systems that group athletes according to age, gender or weight.
 In Paralympic Sport, the wide range of sports and disabilities create unique classification systems.
 Paralympic classification groups athletes according to how their disability impacts on their sport.
 Athletes compete against others with similar disabilities, so that the athletes who succeed do so on the basis of athletic performance.

 Athletes With A Physical Impairment